bc-discord/bc-discord.github.io/pages/balisong/surface_treatments/surface_treatments.md

 ## Finishes
 ---
-A <ins>finish</ins> is a particular styling of the surface of a metal by removing miniscule amounts of material.
+A <ins>finish</ins> is a particular styling of the surface of a metal by removing miniscule amounts or modifying a thin layer of material.

-- Satin: Shiny finish that is the commonly seen on Aluminum and Titanium.
+- Satin: Shiny finish that is the commonly seen on aluminum and titanium.
 Achieved by low grit abrasives.
 Can be slippery when using low enough grit.
 - Polished: An even shiner finish, even reflective when the surface is a high enough grit.
 Achieved by progressively using higher and higher grit abrasives.
 Can be very grippy if using a high enough grit (think of running your finger along a mirror).
 - Stonewashing: Tumbling of parts and abrasive media to make a matte finish.
 Level of matte grip is determined by the media and duration of tumbling.
 - Blasting: A process of shooting highly-pressurized media at a metal part to texturize the surface.
 Degree of roughness depends on the media used.